emiham/potato/README.md

 A pomodoro timer for the shell.

+This fork adds:
-This fork adds a long break after four work sessions (or any other amount with a flag).
+- a long break after four work sessions (or any other amount with a flag).
+- the option to use a custom sound effect
+- notifications
+- POSIX compliance

 ## Credits
 Notification sound (notification.wav, originally